Sinclair81/Homebridge-Logo-Platform/README.md

 ## Main differences to Homebridge-Logo-TS ##

 - No Snap7 support!
-- no `pushButton` parameter for any accessory, the program in the logo must reset the network input to `0` itself.
 - no `buttonValue` parameter for any accessory, `1` is always sent.
 - `retryCount` default value change to `0`